Welcome to the Green Lake County Health Unit!

 Reporting Communicable Diseases

 Wisconsin Statutes requires physicians and child caregivers to report communicable diseases to your local health department.
 This early reporting will provide the necessary information needed to contact the family and begin an investigation to help control further spread of the disease.
-Below is a link to Chapter HFS 145, which lists the diseases which are currently reportable.

 For more information about services available through the consortium, visit www.wausharacountypublichealth.com/Food-Program